cormullion/juliamono/website/faq.md

 #### ‘Is it finished?’

 The first beta release, version 0.001, was released on July 27, 2020.
-The current version is 0.008, released on August 15 2020.
-The experiment is best described as ‘started’ (or at least ‘not yet abandoned‘) rather than ‘finished’.
-As with most things, progress will vary according to supply and demand.
+The current version is 0.016, released in September 2020.
+Progress will vary according to supply and demand.
 Always download the latest version if you want the typeface to perform as well as it can.

 #### ‘The glyph Uxxxx is missing/wrong - can you add/change it?’

 Probably.
 Open an issue on github.
-If I feel like addressing it, it won’t take long to add or change an individual character glyph and update the fonts (less than an hour, probably), and compiling an OpenType font and uploading it only takes a few minutes.
+It doesn’t take long to add or change an individual character glyph and update the fonts (less than an hour, probably), and compiling an OpenType font and uploading it only takes a few minutes.
 Similarly, adding non-Unicode characters is easy enough.
 Perhaps you want a new glyph added to the [Private Use Area](/index.html#private_use_areas)?
-There’s plenty of room.

 #### ‘Why don’t these accents/marks work properly?’

 Unicode (and Julia) allows you to combine characters.
 In the REPL, you can type a character and then modify it by adding a mark or diacritic.
 For example: